 How to Wear the Beatnik Look

 As the fashion of the decade, the hairstyles were also diverse with plenty of options.
 Some of the most prominent looks were mod hairstyles, such as the overgrown look rocked by the Beatles.
 Many mods also opted for choppy, layered cuts with messy bangs and long sides.
-Other popular looks included side-parted styles, such as the comb-over and the reworked pompadour hairstyle.
+Other popular looks included side parts, comb-over, and the reworked pompadour hairstyle.
 Of course, while many gents rocked these styles, bohemian men often preferred to grow their locks long and leave them wild.